dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 Then, when you run `./print-answer`, the operating systems sees the name of the shared library in the dynamic section and tries to locate it.
-Like `gcc`, it finds `libc.so.6` by itself (in `/usr/lib/libc.so.6` on my machine) - but it's unable to find the `libanswer.so` shared library in the current directory.
+Like `gcc`, it finds `libc.so.6` by itself (in `/usr/lib/libc.so.6` for instance) - but it's unable to find the `libanswer.so` shared library in the current directory.

-Fortunalety, you can fix that by using a sepcial environment variable called `LD_LIBRARY_PATH`:
+Fortunately, you can fix that by using a special environment variable called `LD_LIBRARY_PATH`:

 ```console
 $ LD_LIBRARY_PATH=. ./print-answer
 The answer is 42
 ```

-This time, the operating system looked for `libanswer.so` in the current directory, found it, and when required, it called the code for the `get_answer()` function inside the shared library `libanswer.so` .
+This time, the operating system looks for `libanswer.so` in the current directory, finds it, and when required, invokes the code for the `get_answer()` function from the shared library.

-# Looking for an other way
+That gets you thinking - you did not have to do any of this for `print-answer` to find the `libc.so` library and the `stdio.h` header.

+* What if it was possible to compile `libanswer.so` once and for all?
+* And what if if there was a way to compile the `print-answer.c` source file without having to copy/paste the header and the shared library, and remember all the various `gcc` options?

+# Becoming a packager

 Let's assume The Experts realized that their business model was not going to work and decided to publish their source files for free instead.
 Yay